Centers for Disease Control and Prevention

 How does your agency coordinate and collaborate with other agencies to advance your mission in the Arctic?

 CDC coordinates though HHS's Office of Global Affairs to engage with other agencies in furthering its mission in the Arctic.
-AIP coordinates its activities with key partners such as the Alaska Department of Health and Social Services, the Alaska Native Tribal Health Consortium, the Alaska Epidemiology Center, the Southcentral Foundation, Tribal health organizations around the state, and with international partners across the circumpolar north.
+AIP coordinates its activities with key partners such as the Alaska Department of Health and Social Services, the Alaska Native Tribal Health Consortium, the Alaska Native Epidemiology Center, the Southcentral Foundation, Tribal health organizations around the state, and with international partners across the circumpolar north.

 Activities in Alaska